Domino's: 2000s–present

-In August 2012, Domino's Pizza changed its name to simply Domino's (the parent company is still called Domino's Pizza).
+In August 2012, Domino's Pizza changed its name to simply Domino's.
 At the same time, Domino's introduced a new logo that removed the blue rectangle and text under the domino in the logo, and changed the formerly all-red domino to be blue on the side with two dots and red on the side with one dot.
 This was done because the company wanted to "expand" menu choices rather than simply rely on its traditional pizza.

 In April 2022, Domino's Italy franchise operator EPizza SpA filed for bankruptcy at a Milan court after two years of declining sales caused by the COVID-19 lockdowns in Italy.
 In addition, Domino's Pizza faced competition from local pizza chains and restaurants, which had begun using food delivery app services such as Glovo, Just Eat and Deliveroo.
 The reason for the failure, however, is mainly that the customer rating of Domino's outlets is very low in Italy, which explains the difficulty of competing with the high quality of Italian pizzas.
 After the 90-day grace period expired in July 2022, Domino's closed all its Italian stores on 20 July.

-In 2023, following the invasion war in Ukraine, Domino's Russian operations also filed for bankruptcy and Domino's ultimately announced their withdrawal from the country, closing down all of their restaurants shortly after the announcement.
+In 2023, following the Russian invasion of Ukraine, Domino's Russian operations also filed for bankruptcy and Domino's ultimately announced their withdrawal from the country, closing down all of their restaurants shortly after the announcement.

 On December 12, 2024, Domino's announced that it would transfer its stock to the Nasdaq Global Select Market which took effect on January 2, 2025 at the stock market open.
 The company retained the ticker symbol "DPZ".

-Domino's has announced on February 7, 2025, that it plans to close more than 200 stores worldwide, 172 of them just in Japan, where Domino's Pizza Japan operates 1,000 stores.
+Domino's announced on February 7, 2025, that it plans to close more than 200 stores worldwide, 172 of them just in Japan, where Domino's Pizza Japan operates 1,000 stores.
 The decision comes after CEO and Managing Director Mark van Dyck took the reins of the company.
-The reason given for the closures, is low sales in the selected stores.
+The reason given for the closure was low sales in the selected stores.
 Of all the markets that include the brand, Australia–New Zealand was the only market to report positive growth.
 With the closures, Domino's expects to reduce costs by approximately $9.8 million.